automationmojo/testplus/.github/README.md

-# Python Package Template
+# TestPlus

-This is a template repository that can be used to start off a python package project.

-# Features of this Template

-* Machine Setup
-* Virtual Environment Setup (Poetry)
-* PyPi Publishing
-* Sphinx Documentation
+This is the repository for the testplus framework.